wso2/docs-choreo-dev/en/docs/develop/components/api-proxy.md

 ## What is a REST API Proxy?

-A REST API Proxy is an API proxy that complies with the Representational State Transfer(REST) standards.
-The REST API proxy fronts the API and is the contact point for applications that want to consume the API.
+A REST API Proxy complies with the Representational State Transfer(REST) standards that fronts the API and is the contact point for applications that want to consume the backend API.
 Although APIs decouples the backend and the application, an API alone cannot ensure security for the backend and the application by applying policies such as security, rate-limiting, etc. This is where a REST API Proxy comes into play.
 A REST API Proxy helps you manage the API by applying necessary security policies, access-control policies, and even collecting analytics.
 Fronting your unmanaged API by a REST API proxy gives your application the flexibility to make changes to the backend API without affecting the applications that consume them.

 A REST API Proxy exposes an endpoint that applications use to consume the API.